“Not all wounds are visible.”

 “One can spend a lifetime trying to forget a few moments of one’s childhood.”

-In fact, there are a large number of children who for no fault of their face the problem of sexual abuse.
-Then there are other types of abuses that too are taking place; bullying, physical abuse, online (internet/Cyber) abuse is a few examples.
+In fact, there are a large number of children who for no fault of their own face the problem of sexual abuse.
+Then there are other types of abuses based on violation of child rights that too are taking place; bullying, physical abuse, online (internet/Cyber) abuse, discrimination are a few examples.
 Besides, gender inequality embedded in our society right from the birth of a child aggravates the situation.
 Remember!
 The abuse can be inflicted by an adult or a child itself.

 The PROBLEM of child sexual abuse (CSA) that occurs during the schooling years need not necessarily happen in the school premise itself.
 The PROBLEM is not location specific, and it may happen to any child at any place like home, school and public spaces like a park, bus, pantheon, amongst others.
 The abusers look and behave quite normally (and are often someone is the position of trust and responsibility) till they get a chance to create a situation where they are not under anyone’s watchful eyes.
 The child becomes even more vulnerable when they have lack of knowledge or specific training for their safety.
 So, we, as stakeholders can stand up to the task of enabling them with the right kind of knowledge, value education and life skills through the most powerful and familiar medium – THEIR BOOKS.